mediquo/docs-sdk/docs/sdk/android/introduction.md

 ### Push notifications handling

-In order to enable push notifications for chat and video call, you must register your token in the SDK.
+In order to enable push notifications for chat and video call you must provide mediQuo a valid [Firebase Private Key](https://firebase.google.com/docs/cloud-messaging/auth-server#provide-credentials-manually) and register your push tokens in the SDK.
 The SDK will only process its own messages so you can send it all incoming pushes if you can't filter it properly.

 ```kotlin